View Public Posts

 • Balancing the desire to collaborate with / provide analytical support to a government agency on a matter of crucial national and human security importance, with the need to maintain institutional and analytical autonomy in our own academic-practitioner interactions.

-• Managing expectations by practitioners / policymakers about what type of analysis could be reasonably and ethically produced under time
+• Managing expectations by practitioners / policymakers about what type of analysis could be reasonably and ethically produced under

 Read More »